Purpose of the Society

 - To encourage and undertake the establishment of wilderness and other natural habitat preserves for the benefit of this and future generations

 - To facilitate or initiate research programs involving local citizens and qualified persons on important issues relevant to the purpose of the Society

 - To raise money and acquire funds and other assistance, and to own, acquire and to take by purchase, donation, devise, or otherwise, land or personal property: and to expend, sell, exchange, lease, let, improve or develop same for the purposes of the Society

 - To do everything incidental and necessary to promote and attain the purposes of the Society and to periodically reassess these purposes

-The CHI Board meets regularly at 7:30 on Tuesday nights at the Hornby/Denman Health Care Building on Hornby Island.
+The CHI Board meets regularly at 3:00 on Tuesdays at the Hornby/Denman Health Care Building on Hornby Island.
 Board meetings are open to members .

 An annual membership in CHI cost $10.
 Presently we have a large membership and we also rely on grants and tax deductible donations to maintain our programs.
 We are also members /support a number conservancy affiliations.